 There is an entire industry out there that promises to turn people into professional screenwriters for beaucoup $$$.
 The list of screenwriting courses and how-to books is endless, driven by the sheer number of hopefuls who want to make a living writing for film and TV.

-Unfortunately, some of those offering advice have no credible background in the industry.
-For instance, I once worked with a guy who ran a major screenwriting course and his sole credit was a short.
+Unfortunately, some of that offering advice have no credible background in the industry.
+For instance, I once worked with a guy who ran a major screenwriting course and his sole credit was short.
 Those students paid the college over $200k a year, and I only ever heard of one of them finding work in the industry.

 The level of detail offered by some self-appointed gurus is astounding.
 But most of their instructions are far too technical and inhibit the author’s natural story-telling ability.
 They are like engineering-grade blueprints for writing by the numbers.
 “If you fill in all the little boxes, you will end up with a good screenplay that will sell.”
 It just does not work that way and ironically is one of the reasons there is an increasing number of articles claiming that AI will soon be able to replace screenwriters.

-But AI will never have the raw life experience of a human driven to create a film.
+But AI will never have the raw life experience of a human-driven to create a film.